8 healthy tweaks to make your diet today, according to nutritionists

 The desire to get healthier is a common goal, but the thought of a massive dietary overhaul may seem overwhelming.
 Truthfully, even small tweaks have health payoffs, including lowering your chances of conditions like diabetes and heart disease.
 Plus, small changes are less taxing to your willpower than loftier goals.
 Just like overworking your biceps leads to fatigue, so does overworking your willpower.
 Over time, like muscles, your willpower becomes stronger, so successfully making a micro-change to your menu can empower you to take on another small change.
-Here are eight expert-recommended diet tweaks to try this year.
+Here are eight expert-recommended diet tweaks to try this summer.
 Once you master one, see if you can try another.

 This simple change, recommended by nutritionist Keri Gans, RDN, author of The Small Change Diet, is an easy place to start.
 “Many people confuse thirst for hunger and wind up reaching for a high-calorie snack when in reality, hunger isn’t the issue.”
 Research confirms the lines get blurred, and the science supports another reason for making this change: Even mild dehydration can lower energy levels.
 So set your intentions on drinking eight 8-ounce glasses of water per day — and more on hot and humid days, and when you’re hitting the gym (or ski slopes, or your exercise of choice).
 If water isn’t your thing, Gans suggests boosting flavor with fresh lemon, lime or cucumber.
 I’m also a fan of flavored sparkling waters, like La Croix.